(User-friendly URL: This webpage can be reached at www.charlottesville.org/composting)

 Drop-off composting service and advice/assistance at the Composting Station

 Saturdays 7am to Noon, April through October, at the City Market

-Provided by the Rivanna Solid Waste Authority, a composting drop-off service is being offered at the McIntire Recycling Center through June 2017.
+Provided by the Rivanna Solid Waste Authority, a composting drop-off service is being offered at the McIntire Recycling Center (every day except for Tuesdays - Summer Hours: 8:30AM-6:30PM - Winter Hours: 8:30AM-5:30PM).
 Same Do's and Don'ts as the City Market program.

 If you have access to a garden or yard, you can backyard compost at home.
 It can be as easy as layering your food scraps with tree leaves and letting the pile sit.
 Depending on what yard waste you have, this could be a good option for disposing of it.

 Curbside Pick-Up Services